Code-Institute-Submissions/HiddenGems/README.md

 More Details button - Should lead to movie_details where the respective movie details are loaded into the card - confirmed.

 Upvote button - Should post an upvote to the gems_rating in the database.
-The controlling javascript should also trigger a '+1' to the gems_rating, then block the button from being clicked again, adding a green colour - confirmed.
+The controlling JavaScript should also trigger a '+1' to the gems_rating, then block the button from being clicked again, adding a green colour - confirmed.

 See More button - Should drop down a hidden row of movies for their respective category.
 A second click should hide the row - confirmed.

-Movies by Category Accordian - should drop down a row of their respective category movies.
+Movies by Category Accordion - should drop down a row of their respective category movies.
 Second click should close the row.
 Clicking on another category name should close any other open rows.
 Confirmed.

 #### Movie_details page buttons

-Go to IMDB button - Should take you to the current movie's imdb page, opened in a new window - confirmed.
+Go to IMDB button - Should take you to the current movie's IMDB page, opened in a new window - confirmed.

 Go back button - should take you back to the main page, emulating the browser back button - confirmed.